unrealwork/atsd-use-cases/USMortality/README.md

 ![TitlePhoto](Images/TitlePhoto.png)

-Knocking on Heaven's Door - Computing U.S. Mortality Statistics
+Computing U.S. Mortality Statistics with a Structured Query Language
 ===============================================================

 ### Introduction
 ----------------

-Death.
-Along with taxes, it is one of the few certainties in life.
-While we all will meet our end some day, that end is becoming farther and farther away and the risk of death is decreasing.
 According to [infoplease.com](http://www.infoplease.com/ipa/A0005148.html), life expectancy from 1935 to 2010 for both sexes in the U.S. increased from 61.7 to 78.7 years.
 As reported by the [Center for Disease Control and Prevention (CDC)](http://www.cdc.gov/nchs/data/databriefs/db88.htm#x2013;2010%3C/a%3E>), the crude death rate in the United States fell from
 10.9 to 7.9 deaths per 1,000 people from 1935 to 2010, translating to a **27% decrease**.
 Mortality rates, however, are vastly different across different U.S. cities and age groups.
 In this article we will analyze a data.gov dataset looking at [death statistics for 122 U.S. cities](https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system).
-This article will focus on the Axibase Time Series Databases's (ATSD) [SQL query language capabilities](https://github.com/axibase/atsd/blob/master/sql/README.md#overview), which we will use to search for specific information contained in this dataset.
+This article will focus on Axibase Time Series Database (ATSD) [SQL query language capabilities](https://github.com/axibase/atsd/blob/master/sql/README.md#overview), which we will use to search for specific information contained in this dataset.

 ### Death Statistics for 122 U.S. Cities
 ----------------------------------------